12 Idiomatic Expressions with animals in German

 Imagine someone going to a job interview … and then making jokes about the ugly furniture towards the boss: He’s behaving wie ein Elefant im Porzellanladen!

 Some people are just the opposite of what we’d call diplomatic.
-Without meaning to do so, they’ll hurt other people’s feelings, make a situation really complicated by being tactless or even destroy something that they or others have built up.
+Without meaning to, they hurt other people's feelings, complicate a situation through tactlessness, or even destroy something they or others have built.

 4. Einen Vogel haben